 (2) The requirements of this section are in addition to Schedule 5, clauses 34 and 35.

-70. Deletion of commercially sensitive matters from reports
+70. Commercially sensitive matters, deletion of from reports

 (1) A board may request the Minister to delete a matter from the copies of a report (and accompanying documents) that are to be made public if the board believes, on reasonable grounds, that the disclosure of the matter would compromise the competitiveness or commercial operations of another person.